zcassini/webpack-starter-template/README.md

 # webpack-starter-template
-A starting static site template with webpack, babel, postcss, lostgrid and jade.
+A starting static site template with webpack, babel, postcss, stylus, pug and lostgrid.

 ##### Fork the project
 ##### Clone the repo to a new directory